vnscriptkid/react-query/NOTES.md

     - first set initialData of `details` page from `index` page
     - as `initialState` is true, it starts a query to get all the latest data of details
   - can share data between queries: `queryCache.getQueryData("posts")`
+  - helps with scroll restoration (as we have caching)
+    - react-router supports scroll restoration out-of-the-box

 ## errors
 - retries: